kabiur-riyad/PDFolio-Desktop/README.md

 2. Under the latest release, find the executable for your system (e.g., `PDFolio-vx.x.x.exe` for Windows).
 3. Download and run.

+## Preferences

+- Open via Edit → Preferences… or Ctrl/Cmd+,
+- Toggle UI Dark Mode and Autosave.
+- If you haven’t set Dark Mode explicitly, the app follows your OS theme automatically.

+## Zoom Control

+- Use the bottom-right overlay to zoom between 50% and 100%.
+- Snaps in 5% increments and animates smoothly; auto-hides when idle.

+## Keyboard Shortcuts

+- Export as PDF: Ctrl/Cmd+Shift+E
+- Save: Ctrl/Cmd+S
+- Preferences: Ctrl/Cmd+l
 ---

 ## For Developers: Building from Source